 Please see the eligibility criteria in the dropdown menu below.

-Applicants must be a trainee or junior faculty and hold an MD and/or PhD or biomedical PhD or pharmacy PharmD degree (or equivalents).
+Applicants must be a trainee or junior faculty and hold an MD and/or PhD or biomedical PhD or pharmacy PharmD degree (or equivalents) in basic and translation research in classical or malignant hematology.

 Applicants must be actively employed in a hematology or hematology-related research environment.

-Both the applicant and the applicant's mentor must be an EHA member, EHA Guest or ASH member at the time of LOI submission and throughout the term of the award program.
+Both the applicant and the applicant's mentor should be either an EHA member, or an ASH member at the time of LOI submission and throughout the term of the award program.

 Applicants from the same institution are eligible to apply.
 However, no more than ONE participant working in the same lab/research unit will be selected and no more than TWO from the same institution.